NeiraIbrahimovic/PIC16A-Project-IrisClassification/README.md

 <img width="378" alt="example 2" src="https://user-images.githubusercontent.com/117899786/206571707-1824e067-3094-43d9-b390-f851a346b63e.png">

-The second step was creating our own decision tree. -Andrew
+The second step was creating our own decision tree.
 <img width="701" alt="Screen Shot 2022-12-08 at 7 58 18 AM" src="https://user-images.githubusercontent.com/119445364/206567680-07310de8-386c-4f08-b37c-426aa9a9b7c2.png">

 Our decision tree code is a class method of.
 It takes in floats or ints, and it will raise type errors if a different data type is inputted.